Survivor Series (1992): Event

 Tatanka controlled the opening of the next match against "The Model" Rick Martel with several throws and dropkicks.
 Martel responded by wearing Tatanka down with a front facelock.
 Tatanka escaped, but Martel used another front facelock almost immediately.
 He performed a neckbreaker on Tatanka before going back to the same hold as before.
 Tatanka gained the advantage by performing a clothesline on Martel.
 Martel ran at Tatanka, but Tatanka moved out of the way and Martel hit his shoulder against the ring post.
 Tatanka focused on attacking Martel's injured shoulder but eventually was thrown out of the ring by Martel.
 Martel's advantage was short-lived, as Tatanka performed a series of backhand chops and a Tomahawk chop from the top rope before nailing The Model with a Samoan drop.
 Tatanka got the pinfall victory and retrieved his feathers from Martel after the match.
 While the match was in progress, a clown stood in the aisle and made balloon animals before popping them to upset the children in the audience.

-In the next contest, Ric Flair and Razor Ramon wrestled against Mr. Perfect and Randy Savage.
+In the next contest, promoted beforehand as the main event of the evening, Ric Flair and Razor Ramon wrestled against Mr. Perfect and Randy Savage.
 Ramon and Perfect began the match, but Flair entered after Perfect insulted him.
 Perfect threw Flair into the corner, and Flair's momentum carried him over the top rope to the ring apron.
 Savage attacked Flair and then took Perfect's place in the ring to maintain the advantage over Flair.
 From outside the ring, Ramon hit Savage with his knee and Flair and Ramon took turns attacking Savage's knee.
 While Ramon performed a half Boston crab on Savage, Perfect considered leaving the match and abandoning Savage.
 Savage recovered briefly by trying to pin Flair, but Ramon performed a chokeslam on Savage.
 Ric Flair attempted to attack Savage from the top rope, but Savage threw him to the ring floor instead.
 Perfect executed a neckbreaker and an atomic drop on Ramon.
 Outside of the ring, Flair attacked Savage with a chair.
 The referee was knocked unconscious, and Perfect tried to pin Ramon by performing a PerfectPlex.
 Because no referee was available to count the pinfall, a substitute referee came to the ring.
 The first referee recovered as Perfect attempted to pin Flair with a PerfectPlex.
 Flair escaped the pin attempt, and he and Ramon attacked Perfect until the referees were unable to keep the match under control.
 As a result, Ramon and Flair were disqualified, and the victory was awarded to Perfect and Savage.